sanethmaduranga/message-transformation---ballerina/README.md

    http://localhost:19090/
 ```

-> **NOTE**: Ballerina will by default have the following metrics for HTTP server connector.
+> **NOTE**: By default, Ballerina has the following metrics for HTTP server connector.
 You can enter the following expression in Prometheus UI.
 >    -  http_requests_total
 >    -  http_response_time

 ### Logging
-Ballerina has a log package for logging to the console.
+Ballerina has a log package for logging into the console.
 You can import `ballerina/log` package and start logging.
 The following section describes how to search, analyze, and visualize logs in real time using Elastic Stack.

-Start the Ballerina service with the following command from `message-transformation---ballerina/guide`
+Start the Ballerina service with the following command from `message-transformation---ballerina/guide`.

 ```
    $ nohup ballerina run message_transformation/ &>> ballerina.log&